evans129/Portfolio_website/README.md

 # Portfolio Website
 This is my portfolio website built using react.
-It also uses Email.js for contact.Send me a message😀.
+It also uses Email.js for messaging services.Send me a message😀.

 # [CLICK ME😀](https://evans129.github.io/Portfolio_website/)